 If you receive other scholarship or grant aid from outside sources or a tuition benefit, this assistance is unaffected by “Amherst only” aid.

-Amherst does not include student loans in initial award packages.
-In some cases, however, a student may seek to borrow: to make up a shortfall in summer savings, to shift student employment to student loan in the aid award, or to purchase a personal computer.
+Amherst does not include student loans in initial offer packages.
+In some cases, however, a student may seek to borrow: to make up a shortfall in summer savings, to shift student employment to student loan in the aid offer, or to purchase a personal computer.

 Subsidized Federal Direct Stafford/Ford Student Loan